imgix/imgix-java/README.md

 Basic Usage
 -----------

-To begin creating imgix URLs programmatically, simply add the jar to your project's classpath and import the imgix library.
+To begin creating imgix URLs, add the jar to your project's classpath and import the imgix library.
 The URL builder can be reused to create URLs for any images on the domains it is provided.

 ```java
 import com.imgix.URLBuilder;